Poszda/Healthcare-Management-System-Service/README.md

 - **Scheduling System** – Algorithm that enables patients to self-schedule appointments based on their preferences eliminating the need for manual approval
 - **Role-Based Access** – Custom dashboards and features tailored for Patients, Doctors, and Hospital Managers (Admins).
 - **Smart Medical Records** – Auto-updated medical history and treatment history based on clinical reviews.
-- **Advanced Analytics** – Real-time data visualizations for both clinical and operational performance.
+- **Analytics** – Data visualizations for both clinical and operational performance.
 - **User Profile Management** – Editable personal and contact information for users.
+- **Optimized Performance with Lazy Loading** – Only the parts of the app relevant to the current user are loaded, reducing loading time and ensuring better efficiency.

 ## 🚀 **Features by User Type**